Types of solar panels

 Some solar panel manufacturers and retailers have solar output calculators on their websites to help you work out how much energy a proposed system might generate.

 When to use larger wattage panels and smaller wattage panels

 Using panels with a larger wattage means that fewer panels need to be installed.
 This simplifies installation, making it faster and cheaper.
 However, panels of any size can be used for any type of system.
-For odd-shaped roofs a larger number of smaller panels may enable more generating capacity than fewer larger panels, but the final cost of the installation will most likely be higher.
+For odd-shaped roofs a larger number of smaller panels may enable more generating capacity than fewer larger panels, but the final.

 Advice on panel quality and selection

 Quality counts at the cell level but the overall manufacturing of panels is also crucial.
 If assembly systems are substandard, some issues can arise that may shorten the life of solar panels or cause increased degradation over time.

 One such issue with crystalline cells is that of microcracks—tiny cracks in the cells that can enlarge over time with thermal cycling (as the panels heat up and cool down each day) or with poor handling practices.

 Microcracks have the potential to reduce the current generating capacity of any cells affected, and hence the overall output capacity of the panel.